-Most of the phone calls we get are from women who are pregnant or recently delivered a baby, but we occasionally hear from mothers whose babies are already a few months – or even a year or two – old.
+Most of the phone calls we get are from women who are pregnant or who recently delivered a baby.
+Occasionally, we hear from mothers whose babies are already a few months – or even a year or two – old.
 Usually, the women who call us about placing an older baby or child actually considered adoption early on but ended up deciding to parent instead.
 Often, their change of heart involved promises of help from family members and friends.
 If those promises don’t work out as planned, these mothers sometimes end up calling us again a few weeks or months later when they are not getting the support they need and they’re feeling overwhelmed.
 They are often so panicked that they will ask us on the phone whether we can come take the baby that very day.

 As we start working with these clients, many of them realize that they might actually want help figuring out how to get some support so they can continue parenting.
 Sometimes it’s enough just to show their family members how desperate they are feeling by letting them know they’ve scheduled a meeting with an adoption counselor.
 Other times they need us to meet with them so they can figure out how explain to others that they’re at the end of their rope and need help.